The Cover Letter

 - The application letter – which is in response to a published job opening

-- The prospecting letter – which inquires about a possible positions in a company
+- The prospecting letter – which inquires about a possible position in a company

 - The networking letter – this letter is asking for assistance in your job search from a contact you were given.